Crenshaw1312/Yagpdb-ccs/Piracy-esc/request-system/README.md

 this the Uploader will have triggered the bot to __a.__ Notify the user thier request have been done __b.__ Give the Uploader rep __c.__
 Delete the request/message from the request channel.

-__4.__ Optionally, you can have the Uploaders shown for who has the most uploads/rep
+__4.__ Optionally, you can have the Uploaders shown for who has the most uploads/rep, the topuploaders file is an exception to the
+"ALL OF THESE COMMANDS MUST BE USED TOGETHER" rule.

 ### Booster Rep